 There are few tools and methods, and exploring and trying them – as well as developing the new ones – is what I do professionally.
 And mirrors – both actual, physical devices and ‘mirrors’ as a metaphor of reflective feedback loops – are just one of such ‘elevating’ and ‘transformative’ meta-tools.

-I decided to make a number of ‘mirror journeys’, both into the past, and eventually into the futures too, and to explore how mirrors had been depicted in art – as well as perceived and used in ‘real life’ – in different times.
-These journeys are prone to be exciting exercised themselves, because of additional light (sic!) they may shed on art and art history, on history of technology and cultural and societal history in general.
-But I would like to also take them with a double purpose in mind, with a dual perspective, and to capture our current presumptions, the lenses through which we look at the world, at ourself, and at the past and the futures.
+These journeys are often interesting and informative exercises themselves, because of additional light (sic!) they may shed on art and art history, on history of technology and cultural and societal history in general.
+But I would like to also take them with a double purpose in mind, to capture my own current presumptions, the lenses through which I look at the world, and to confront them with possible alternatives.

-So, here they are, my Mirrors of Future.
+Here they are, my Mirrors of the Past, Mirrors of the Future.